Search Party (film): Production

 In March 2010, it was revealed that Sony had picked up the spec-script 'Road To Nardo' written by Andrew Waller and Mike Gagerman, with Scot Armstrong directing and producing the film.
 It was also announced Ravi Nandan, Neal Moritz, would produce alongside Armstrong under their Original Film banner, with Ori Mamur executive producing.
 In June 2011, it was revealed that T.J.
 Miller had been cast in the lead role of the film.
 In August 2011, Thomas Middleditch was cast in the film landing the title role of Nardo.
 In March 2013, it was revealed that Universal Pictures had acquired the film, from Sony who dropped the film.
 In April 2013, it was revealed that Adam Pally had joined the cast of the film.
 That same month, Shannon Woodward was cast in the film.
 In May 2013, Alison Brie joined the cast of the film.

 Filming

 Principal photography began on May 1, 2013, and concluded on June 27, 2013.

 Release

 Universal Studios originally set a release date for the film for September 12, 2014, however the date was pushed back, being released in France on December 10, 2014. and in the United States on May 13, 2016.

 Reception

 The film received poor reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 22 out of 100, based on nine critics, indicating "generally unfavorable" reviews.